 Volunteering Matters has over 50 years’ experience providing support for the most vulnerable and disadvantaged people in communities across the UK.
-Our vision of a society where everyone can participate in their local community through volunteering and social action, and we need your support to make this happen.
+Our vision is of a society where everyone can participate in their local community through volunteering and social action, and we need your support to make this happen.

 We work in partnership with local and national government, the health and education sector and many other organisations to ensure our work has the greatest impact.
 We are proud of the partnerships that we have developed with businesses, trusts, foundations and dedicated individuals – all committed to building better communities and supporting people to reach their full potential through volunteering.